brootaylor/brootaylor-v2/sites/eleventy/src/_content/landings/writing.md

 ---
 title: "Writing"
 # Populates the `meta description` for a page
 summary: "My thoughts and musings on a variety of things.
-Some web-tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can."
+Some web-tech related, some philosophical, some of a spiritual nature and some just me trying to process something as honestly as I can."
 # Populates the opening / `lead` text on a page
 lead:
   - "My thoughts and musings on a variety of things.
-Some web-tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can."
+Some web-tech related, some philosophical, some of a spiritual nature and some just me trying to process something as honestly as I can."
 bodyClass: "writing-home"

 permalink: "{% if pagination.pageNumber > 0 %}/writing/{{ pagination.pageNumber + 1 }}/index.html{% else %}/writing.html{% endif %}"